Drgblack/zaza-promptly-knowledge/docs/Promptly-v2.0-Rules.md

 Pronouns: Determined by Auto/He/She/They toggle.
 Must be consistent and grammatically correct.

-3. Strategy Bank
+## 3. Strategy Bank

-All strategies must come from the following bank (verbatim text).
+All strategies must come from the following bank (verbatim text with placeholders).
-Do not allow the model to generate new strategies.
+Do not allow the model to invent new strategies.

-lateness
+### lateness

-School: “I’ll meet {name} at the door with a short ‘Do Now’ so they can start immediately.”
+- **School:** “I’ll meet {name} at the door with a short ‘Do Now’ so {pro.subj} can start immediately.”

-Home: “Please aim to leave 10 minutes earlier; packing the bag the night before often helps.”
+- **Home:** “Please aim to leave 10 minutes earlier; packing the bag the night before often helps.”

-focus/disruption
+### focus/disruption

-School: “I’ll use a quiet 2-step cue and seat {name} where distractions are lower.”
+- **School:** “I’ll use a quiet 2-step cue and seat {name} where distractions are lower.”

-Home: “Let’s agree on one cue word you can also use so the message is consistent.”
+- **Home:** “Let’s agree on one cue word you can also use so the message is consistent.”

-throwing items
+### throwing items

-School: “We’ll reteach room-safety routines and provide a safe place to put items when upset.”
+- **School:** “We’ll reteach room-safety routines and provide a safe place to put items when upset.”

-Home: “If this happens at home, a calm pause + practice putting the item down is helpful.”
+- **Home:** “If this happens at home, a calm pause plus practice putting the item down is helpful.”

-missing_homework
+### missing_homework

-School: “I’ll give a simple checklist and accept a partial restart.”
+- **School:** “I’ll give a simple checklist and accept a partial restart.”

-Home: “Set a 15-minute homework slot; a timer and quiet space make it easier.”
+- **Home:** “Set a 15-minute homework slot; a timer and quiet space make it easier.”

-tired/sleepy
+### tired/sleepy

-School: “I’ll offer a water break and short stretch at the start.”
+- **School:** “I’ll offer a water break and short stretch at the start.”

-Home: “A steady bedtime and a quick breakfast or snack usually improves focus.”
+- **Home:** “A steady bedtime and a quick breakfast or snack usually improves focus.”

+Implementation note for Claude: before rendering, resolve {pro.subj|obj|poss} from the pronoun toggle (or Auto via CSV).
+Then run the post-composition pronoun enforcement pass.

 4. Openers & Invite